-Implementing the Example Design
+Implementing the Example Design Using the ISE Tools

 When all of the parameters are set as desired, clicking Generate creates a directory structure under the provided Component Name.
 Wrapper generation proceeds and the generated output populates the appropriate subdirectories.

 The directory structure for the XAUI example is provided in Chapter 5, Detailed Example Design.